Minus-u/discordbots/README.md

-# Something-Discord Bot
+# Chu Puyo Discord Bot
-Discord bot made with a slot machine built in, as well as the power to ruin someone's life
+Discord bot made for Chris Crungle's Discord Server.

+# Can I test this on your server?
+Unfortunately, no, but you can clone this and run it by yourself.